 God wants to meet with us.

-He wants us to set aside our busyness, our To-Do lists, and sit with Him– basking in His presence.
+He wants us to set aside our busyness, our To-Do lists, and be still before Him, basking in His presence.

 He’s waiting for us to commune with Him, and to communicate with us through prayer.

 When I think of this, I envision my great grandmother sitting at her kitchen table.
 She had cookies and coffee all ready to go for my grandpa.
 Every day at nine in the morning, she awaited his presence and looked forward to this communication every day.
 These daily meetings were vital to her life, they filled her up and kept her in the loop of what was happening in her son’s life.

 God wants to meet with us every day.

 When we meet with God, we get the opportunity to confess our sins and be made clean.

 We can rest assured that all the wrong things we’ve done are removed and we are pure in His sight.

 We might not remember the specifics of the sins we’ve committed, but we can ask for forgiveness for the sins that we realize and that we don’t realize.
 Confessing our sins keeps us humble and decreases our pride.

 As we meet with God, our weariness disappears, and we receive rejuvenation and wisdom.